-for three years, and her writing has appeared in the Rolling Stone, Salon,
+for three years, and her writing has appeared in Rolling Stone, Salon,

 and the Paris Review.

-Since she was a 12-year-old nerd in giant bifocals and embroidered vests, Erika has dreamed of writing complex, empowering stories about girls of color—what she
+Since she was a twelve-year-old nerd in giant bifocals and embroidered vests, Erika has dreamed of writing complex, empowering stories about girls of color—what she

-.
 Erika is fluent in Spanish, Spanglish, and cat.
-You can find out more about her at erikalsanchez.com or @erikalsanchez.
+You can find out more about her at erikalsanchez.com or by following @ErikaLSanchez on Twitter.

 “This book will change everything. . . .
 A perfect book about imperfection.” —Juan Felipe Herrera, Poet Laureate of the United States